orvi-tmp/learning-c-with-pebble/chapter03.md

 ### Other Basic Data Types ###

-The table in the previous sections adds two data types to ones we have discussed.  *Character* data types are declared with the `char` keyword and hold single characters/symbols as their value.
+The table in the previous sections adds two data types to ones we have discussed.  *Character* data types are declared with the `char` keyword and hold single-byte characters/symbols as their value.
 On a Pebble smartwatch, these values come from the [Unicode](http://www.unicode.org/charts) character set.
 Unicode contains a Western style alphabet in the first 128 characters and a large collection of the other alphabets in the rest of the set.
+The UTF-8 encoding of Unicode, which Pebble uses, can use multiple bytes and therefore multiple `char`s.
+In fact, only the first 128 characters fit into a single char.
 Note that character data types include numbers as characters, so that `'5'` is not the same as `5`.
 Character literals are represented using single quotes.

 > **Characters are not Strings**
 >
-It is useful to emphasize that `char` data types only hold a single character, *not* a string of characters.
+It is useful to emphasize that `char` data types only hold a single-byte character (like "h"), *not* a string of characters or a multi-byte character (like "é").
 Strings are not built into C as they are in some other languages.
 Strings are represented by arrays of characters -- sequences -- and will be discussed at length in Chapter 9.

 Sometimes character data cannot be represented very easily.
-For example, how does C represent a TAB character?
-A TAB is not visible, yet is useful in programs.
+For example, how does C represent a newline character?
+A newline cannot appear in a character or string literal, but newlines are very useful.
 For these issues, C uses *escape sequences*.
 An escape sequence begins with an *escape character* and include either a letter or a number sequence to reference the characters Unicode value.
 The number sequence is useful to reference characters that do not have a symbol with which to refer to them.

 Let's look at an example.